romanovichim/TONQuest1/README.md

 Scroll down and find your NFT in the list!

-P.S Since this is an example, the link in the content of NFT is not working, but when you create your projects, you can sew up any links you want
+Since this is an example, the link in the content of NFT is not working, but when you create your projects, you can sew up any links you want.

+P.S.
+If you want to see an NFT in your wallet, don't forget to change owner address in `deployNft.ts` file!

 ---